al3xisxyz/al3xis.xyz/content/posts/quickguide-hugo.md

 Create a [GitHub account](https://github.com/join) if you don't have an account yet.
 Gitlab, Bitbucket and others should work too but might need some different settings comparing to GitHub.

 Now [create a new GitHub repository](https://github.com/new) where we will store our Hugo files, for example with a name `myWebsite`.
-Then we will have a link for the GitHub repository such as `https://github.com/al3xisxyz/myWebsite` which we will use later to connect in our local Git environment.
+Then we will have an SSH link for the GitHub repository such as `git@github.com:myname/myWebsite.git` which we will use later to connect in our local Git environment.

 ### Create an SSH key and insert it in GitHub

 In order to connect to your GitHub account from your local machine without having to give a username and password everytime then you can setup an SSH key.

-I the terminal check if you already have an SSH key:
+In the terminal check if you already have an SSH key:
 ```
 ls ~/.ssh/id_rsa.pub
 ```